Tañon Strait: Protected area

 The Tañon Strait Protected Seascape (IUCN Management Category V) was established by President Ramos under Proclamation No. 1234 of 1998.
 With an area of more than 5000 km2, it is the largest marine protected area in the Philippines.
+Taňon Strait was one of the seascape sites covered by the UNDP project Strengthening the Marine Protected Area System to Conserve Marine Key Biodiversity Areas (Smart Seas Philippines) (2014–2020), which listed Conservation International Philippines as a local partner.

 Controversy

 On February 7, 2008, the Supreme Court of the Philippines ordered the Department of Environment and Natural Resources and the Department of Energy to comment on a certiorari petition filed for baleen and toothed whales, dolphins, porpoises including the Irrawaddy dolphins, and other cetacean species in the Tañon Strait to stop oil exploration by Japan Petroleum Exploration Co.
 Ltd. (JAPEX) in the protected waterway.
 The strait serves as a marine wildlife reserve that provides grounds for breeding, feeding and resting to 11 species of marine mammals.
 The court was asked to recognize the petitioners as "Filipino mammals" with constitutional rights.

 JAPEX subsequently abandoned oil exploration in the area, saying that initial drilling had shown lack of commercial opportunity.
 However the Supreme Court case continued.